hacks-guide/Guide_Vita/docs/index.md

 + If everything goes according to plan, you will lose no data and end up with everything that you started with (games, PSN Account, saves, etc. will be preserved).
 + **Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!**
 + The PS Vita 2000 and PS TV models are essentially identical to the original PS Vita 1000 in terms of software.
 All steps which say "PS Vita" also apply to other models unless otherwise specified.
-+ If you have a PS Vita 1000, you must also have an official Sony memory card (of any size) to follow this guide.
-This restriction does not apply to the PS Vita 2000 or PS TV as those devices have a built-in memory card.